fluxusfrequency/blog/how-to-write-code-with-style.md

 # How To Write Code With Style

 As a consultant, I spend a lot of time reading through other peoples' code.
 Every few months I find myself in a new context, and unless I building a greenfield project, I have to ramp up on a codebase with months to years of history.

 It's always surprising to me the extent to which teams rely on undocumented knowledge.
-When I'm trying to get a project up and running, I _always_ have to reach out to somebody else at the company to get past a certain snag in the set up process.
-It happens every time.
-Then I hear: "oh yeah, you just need to _foobar_ the _bazqux_, then it will work."
-Welp.
-If the necessary hack had been included in the README, or if the code had been written in a less cryptic way, then I probably could have figured it out on my own.
+When I'm trying to get a project up and running, I always have to reach out to somebody else at the company to get past a certain snag in the set up process.
+The inevitable answer comes: "oh yeah, you just need to _foobar_ the _bazqux_, then it will work."
+While this process does get me where I need to go, a lot of time and context-switching could have been saved if the necessary hack had been included in the README or the code had been written in a less cryptic way.
+In that case, I probably could have figured it out on my own.

 Code has to work
 Code is communication